tyson-hu/Food-Scanner-App/docs/development/coding-standards.md

 ## 📝 Code Style and Standards

-This document defines the coding standards and style guidelines for the Food Scanner iOS app.
+This document defines the coding standards and style guidelines for the Calry iOS app.

 ## 🎯 General Principles